 Anthony Pastore is an associate in Mayer Brown’s Chicago office and a member of the Tax Controversy & Transfer Pricing practice.

-Since joining the firm in 2013, Anthony has represented corporate, partnership, and individual taxpayers in all stages of federal tax controversy, including examination, administrative appeal, litigation, and trial.
+Since joining the firm in 2013, Anthony has represented corporate, partnership, and individual taxpayers in all stages of tax controversy, including examination, administrative appeal, litigation, and trial.
 Major trial or litigation matters include a partnership case involving the tax treatment of a leveraged partnership transaction, a transfer pricing case involving over $3 billion in section 482 allocations, and a debt-equity case involving over $9 billion in interest deductions.
 He has also represented clients in disputes over valuations, accounting method changes, substance-over-form arguments, and penalties.

-Anthony focuses a significant portion of his practice on tax disputes involving major discovery and document-production issues.
+Anthony focuses a significant portion of his practice on tax matters involving complex discovery, privilege, and document-production issues.
 He has advised on every phase of the discovery lifecycle, from document collections through motions practice.
-For clients under audit, he has advised on techniques for responding to large document requests from US and foreign taxing authorities.
+For clients under audit, he has advised on sophisticated techniques for responding to document requests from US and foreign taxing authorities.
 He has co-authored chapters of Mayer Brown’s Electronic Discovery Deskbook, published by the Practicing Law Institute.